The intranet is the unsung hero amongst PR channels.

 In the context of an intranet, communication typically occurs in three primary dimensions: top-down, bottom-up, and horizontal.

-• Top-down.
-This dimension refers to the flow of information from the higher levels of the organisation’s hierarchy to the lower levels.
+Top-down communication = the top-down dimension refers to the flow of information from higher levels of the organisation’s hierarchy to lower levels.
 It typically includes official announcements, policy changes, organisational updates, and strategic directions.

-• Bottom-up.
-This is the upward flow of information from lower-level employees to the management and leadership teams.
-It encompasses feedback, suggestions, concerns, and insights from the staff.
+Bottom-up communication = the bottom-up dimension refers to the upward flow of information from lower-level employees to the management and leadership teams.
+It encompasses staff feedback, suggestions, concerns, and insights.

-• Horizontal.
-This type of communication occurs among employees at the same level within the organisational hierarchy.
+Horizontal communication = the horizontal dimension refers to communication among employees at the same level within the organisational hierarchy.
 It involves exchanging information, collaborating, and sharing knowledge among peers.

 Learn more: The Intranet: The Unsung Hero Amongst PR Channels